Q. Can a student with a 504 plan get a transition plan?

-Question: My high-schooler has a 504 plan.
-Can he get transition planning services through the 504 plan?
+A. If your high-schooler has a 504 plan, you may be wondering if they can get transition planning services through the plan.

 The answer is usually no. However, there may be other types of transition planning available for kids with 504 plans.

 However, some school districts provide transition planning to students with 504 plans, even though they’re not required to do so.
 But this doesn’t happen in all districts.
 You’ll need to check with your child’s school to see what’s available.

 If your child has a 504 plan and your district doesn’t offer transition planning, there’s another possibility: vocational rehabilitation (VR).

 VR services help people with disabilities with work, education related to career goals, and independent living.
 Kids with learning and thinking differences may qualify.

 A high school student with a 504 plan or documentation of a disability may be able to get a transition service plan from VR.
 Instead of a school-based plan, students meet with staff at the local VR agency.
 (Students with IEPs can also qualify for services through VR.)

 There are VR agencies in every state.
 And VR transition service plans vary, depending on the agency.
 Just like an IEP transition plan, these plans are based on the individual student’s career interests and goals for the future.